-I sell Mexican Silver jewellery and I love making beautiful things - especially knitting, crochet & quilting.
+I sell Mexican Silver jewellery and I love making beautiful things - especially knitting, crochet, quilting and craft making.

 I've been pretty much glued to a computer since my early days at school.
 I wrote my first code in Fortran and Pascal, before going on to complete a degree in Electronic Engineering.